Spousal Support Lawyer

 When parties agree on alimony in their case, they may set the amount and duration as they see fit.
 However, if they disagree, a judge must follow state law guidelines when determining the amount and term of spousal maintenance.

-With your family’s financial wellbeing at stake, get legal advice from a skilled Pflugerville spousal support lawyer.
-Our firm’s experienced attorneys know could help you build a case for fair spousal maintenance.
+With your family’s financial well-being at stake, get legal advice from a skilled Pflugerville spousal support lawyer at Angela Faye Brown & Associates by calling our Houston office at 713-714-3710 or our Austin office at 512-572-1207.
+Our firm’s experienced attorneys could help you build a case for fair spousal maintenance.